pietrobraione/sushi/README.md

     $ java -Xms16G -Xmx16G -cp <classpath> -Djava.library.path=<nativeLibraryPath> sushi.Main <options>

 where `<classpath>` and `<nativeLibraryPath>` must be set according to the indications of the previous section.
+If you have installed the Docker container we have provided a more convenient `sushi` script that invokes java, passes the classpath and the native library path and some of the indispensable options, so you can invoke SUSHI as follows:

+    $ sushi <options>

 If you launch SUSHI without options it will print a help screen that lists all the available options.
 The indispensable ones, that you *must* set in order for SUSHI to work, are:

 * `-java8_home`: the path to the home directory of a Java 8 full JDK setup, in case the default JDK installed on the deploy platform should be overridden.
-If this parameter is not provided, TARDIS will try with the default JDK installed on the deploy platform.
+If this parameter is not provided, SUSHI will try with the default JDK installed on the deploy platform.
-* `-evosuite`: the path to the EvoSuite jar file contained in the `evosuite/` folder.
+* `-evosuite`: the path to the EvoSuite jar file from the `libs` directory.
 * `-jbse_lib`: this must be set to the path of the JBSE jar file from the `jbse/build/libs` directory.
 It must be the same you put in the classpath.
 If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-sushi_lib`: this must be set to the path of the SUSHI-Lib jar file from the `runtime/build/libs` directory.
 If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-z3`:  the path to the Z3 binary.